Padres vs. Angels Player Props Betting Odds

-Player prop bet odds for Juan Soto, Shohei Ohtani and others are listed when the San Diego Padres host the Los Angeles Angels at PETCO Park on Monday (first pitch at 9:40 PM ET).
+Juan Soto and Shohei Ohtani are among the players with prop bets available when the San Diego Padres and the Los Angeles Angels play at PETCO Park on Tuesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!